 - The local currency the Barbadian dollar is quite stable (2 Barbadian dollars = 1 USD).
 USD is widely accepted.

 - The sockets are same like in the USA .
 If you are European, you need an adaptor.

-- 92% of the population are black, the rest are South Asians, Middle Easterners and white
+- 92% of the population is black, the rest is Southeast Asians, Middle Easterners and white

 - You are most welcome to greet the strangers in the street.
 The old generation will take their hat off and will politely greet you without knowing you.